minblock/litercoin/CONTRIBUTING.md

 Communication Channels
 ----------------------

-Most communication about Lightercoin Core development happens on IRC, in the
+Most communication about Litercoin Core development happens on IRC, in the
 #litecoin-dev channel on Freenode.
 The easiest way to participate on IRC is
 with the web client, [webchat.freenode.net](https://webchat.freenode.net/).